KarthikKadambi/homebase/src/pages/notes/what-is-communication.md

 ---
 date: 2025-11-02T12:00:00-07:00
 description: Learn how communication works—sender, medium, signals, and feedback—and why it’s the starting point for understanding computer networks and the Internet.
+image: /assets/images/posts/communication.png
+slug: what-is-communication
 title: What Is Communication | The Foundation of Networking
-slug: what-is-communication
 tags:
  - notes
  - Internet
 ---

-<p>Communication is the process of transferring information from one point to another.</p>
+Communication is the process of transferring information from one point to another.

-<p>In human communication, we share information through speech, writing, or gestures — all using sound waves, text, or body language as our medium.</p>
+In human communication, we share information through speech, writing, or gestures — all using sound waves, text, or body language as our medium.

-<p>In technological communication, devices exchange information through electrical (wires), optical (fiber), or radio (wireless) signals — translating digital data into physical energy that can travel across distance.</p>
+In technological communication, devices exchange information through electrical (wires), optical (fiber), or radio (wireless) signals — translating digital data into physical energy that can travel across distance.

 <h3 class="header-branding">🧠 Basic communication model</h3>

-<p>Every communication system has these elements.</p>
+Every communication system has these elements.

 | Component                | Role                                                          |
 | ------------------------ | ------------------------------------------------------------- |